Health officials urge attendees of White House event to get tested for coronavirus

 The governor, 64, is a cancer survivor who has said he considers himself a part of the population that is vulnerable to the virus.

-All but the governor’s core staff work remotely, and social distancing protocols are required in his office.
+All but the governor’s core staff work remotely, and social-distancing protocols are required in his office.

 Also Thursday, figures released by the Labor Department show that the number of unemployment claims filed by residents in D.C., Maryland and Virginia hit 24,327 last week, up from 20,546 one week earlier.